Irma Nell Applewhite's "Fictitious" Wedding—Another S.B. Middlebrook Short Story

 Her "Fictitious" Engagement

+Well.
 It wasn't long before Irma Nell started making plans for her and J. E.'s wedding.
 Oh, I'm sure she'd heard the talk around the community, but she didn't let it stop her.
 No matter what Hattie May said or did.
 And believe you me, Hattie May did and said a lot.
 Even had a lot of other people in our church calling Sister Irma Nell's wedding plans "fictitious."

 Her "Fictitious" Wedding

 I guess you can call this part of the story my Epilogue.
 Bless God!
-It's that, because here's where I tell you what Irma Nell Applewhite did just a few weeks later.
+It's that, because here's where I tell you what Irma Nell Applewhite did jes a few weeks later.
 She married J. E. Dalton, in our church!
 And today, her name is Irma Nell Dalton.

 Now it's time for me to tell you what Irma Nell should have told Hattie May, that she neglected to tell the woman.
 Remember?
-I told you before, I believe it might have made a difference (but maybe not), if Irma Nell had told her mother's old friend the whole story about J. E. Dalton.
+I told you before.
+I believe it might have made a difference (but maybe not).
+If Irma Nell had told her mother's old friend the whole story about J. E. Dalton.
 But Irma Nell didn't tell Hattie May this part, so the church folk didn't have these facts.
 Granted, none of them ever tried to find out anything more than what came to them as rumors, but . . . truth is, they still did not know the whole story.

 But all that was nearly a year ago now.
 After Irma Nell and J. E. got married, pastor and I sent them on a two-week honeymoon to Hawaii.
 And when they got back?
 Irma Nell looked happier than I'd seen her look since her parents went to live with God.

-© 2014 Sallie B Middlebrook PhD
+© 2014 Sallie Beatrice Middlebrook PhD